 Pastured dairy products, in particular, are also a good source of the fat soluble vitamins A, D and K2 – which can also be difficult to obtain elsewhere in the diet.
 In fact, the only other significant sources of K2 are goose liver and natto, foods that aren’t typically eaten or easy to find.
 And, as I pointed out in a recent article, dairy is the primary source of the natural trans-fat conjugated linoleic acid (CLA), which may have anti-cancer and other beneficial properties.

-So what can you do if you believe you truly have lactose intolerance but want to begin eating dairy again?
-It may surprise you to learn that the quality and quantity of your gut bacteria can play an important role in your ability to tolerate dairy products.
 By taking certain kinds of probiotics and consuming fermented dairy on a regular basis you can improve, if not eliminate, many of the symptoms of lactose intolerance that come with eating dairy.

 Using probiotics to cure lactose intolerance